IP ratings explained

 The most common degrees of protection for Auer Signal products are IP65, IP66 and IP67.
 The degree of protection of our signal devices can be found on our website under the technical data of the respective product.
 They are also marked with the symbol below and the corresponding IP code on the website.

-WHAT DOES THE ABBREVIATION IP STAND FOR?
+WHAT DOES THE IP STAND FOR?

-The abbreviation IP stands for Ingress Protection.
+The IP meaning stands for Ingress Protection.
 Next to the abbreviation IP there are two numbers, the so-called IP Code.
 Each digit stands for a certain degree of protection against the ingress of foreign bodies, contact or water.

 Which IP standards exist?